-Rural but Literary, Oxford, Mississippi Beckons to Retirees Seeking Gracious Living, Southern Sophistication, a Creative Vibe, Intellectual Stimulation and an Intense Collegiate Football Culture
+Literary Oxford, Mississippi Beckons to Retirees Seeking a Creative Vibe, Intellectual Stimulation and an Intense Collegiate Football Culture

 Cost of Living: Below the National Average

-Reasons to retire in Oxford (population 23,000) abound, but the town's alluring literary tradition might be one of the best.
-Located in the rolling hills of north central Mississippi, this vibrant hamlet is home to the University of Mississippi (Ole Miss) and has been the inspiration for writers William Faulkner, John Grisham, Willie Morris, Cynthia Shearer and many others.
+Reasons to retire in Oxford (population 28,000) abound, but the town's alluring literary tradition might be one of the best.
+Located in the rolling hills of north central Mississippi, this vibrant hamlet is home to the University of Mississippi (Ole Miss) and has been the inspiration for writers William Faulkner, John Grisham, Willie Morris and many others.
 Locals talk of the town's famous "literary mystique," that intangible something that gets the creative juices flowing, inspiring poets, novelists, and, yes, retirees.
-Not only does Oxford offer a rich, laid-back but cosmopolitan ambiance at a reasonable price; it is also a Certified Retirement City, meaning that it has much of what many retirees are seeking.
+Not only does Oxford offer a mellow, cosmopolitan ambiance at a reasonable price; it is also a Certified Retirement City, meaning that it has much of what many retirees are seeking.

-The cost of living is 4% below the national average, and the city has more than doubled in size during the last 10 to 20 years.
+The cost of living is 6% below the national average, and the city has grown 5% during the last decade.
 It is racially diverse, and residents lean to the right politically.
 Twenty-six of locals are age 45 or better, and nearly 50% have at least a four year college degree.
-The crime rate is well below the national average.
+The crime rate is below the national average.

-The median home price is $188,000.
+The median home price is $375,000, reflecting a 5% increase from a year ago.
 Most residences sit on a leafy street, and housing is varied, from beautifully restored antebellum mansions and palatial French country manors to ordinary ranch ramblers.
 There are several master planned developments, including Wellsgate.
-It has large homes from the $300,000s.
-Steeplechase is a prestigious area with properties starting in the $500,000s.
-Azalea Gardens is a quiet neighborhood popular with retirees and is more reasonably priced with homes from the $100,000s.
+Steeplechase is a prestigious area with lovely homes.
 Oxford also has good selection of apartments, although many units are rented by students.

 Rowhouse condos with colorful balconies, the Oxford Midtown Farmers' Market and the renowned Square Books bookstore (where book signings take place and where famous authors are said to hang-out) add to the Square's stimulating atmosphere.
 Students help keep the area hoppin', but everyone seems to enjoy the festive feeling.
 Oxford has a vibrant music scene, and jazz piano riffs and blues tunes are often heard wafting from downtown buildings.
 Historic sites are at nearly every turn.

-Each spring, Ole Miss (21,000 students) hosts the Oxford Conference for the Book, a three day event that brings to town some of the nation's most authoritative writers, poets and publishers.
+Each spring, Ole Miss (24,000 students) hosts the Oxford Conference for the Book, a three day event that brings to town some of the nation's top writers, poets and publishers.
 It is open to the public and is always well-attended.
 Each August, the University also presents another literary get-together, the Faulkner and Yoknapatawpha Conference, which draws William Faulkner scholars from around the world (Faulkner's home - Rowan Oak- is still here and is open for tours).

 The Lafayette County and Oxford Public Library has books by mail, an interlibrary loan program, classes, public computers, workshops and the highest circulation rate in the state.
 Churches are many, with Baptist and Methodist being the most popular.
-There are numerous shopping centers, as well as Wal-Mart, J.C.
-Penney, Belk and other national chains.
+There are numerous shopping centers and some national box retailers.